 Vocabooster from LanguageBoost Review

-So I went through Vocabooster and released a video about using it during my Learn Ukrainian Mission which you can watch below.
+So I went through Vocabooster and released a video about using it during my Learn Ukrainian Mission and you can watch my review video below.

 So what was my conclusion of having gone through the Vocabooster course?